ubu12/loggey/SECURITY.md

 ## Reporting a Vulnerability

-Since this is just a logging library, go ahead and make an issue if you find a vulnerability!
+Since this is just a logging library, go ahead and make an github issue if you find a vulnerability!